winged/notevim/README.md

 Okay, this is not built into the script, but I'm using SparkleShare (http://sparkleshare.org/) to sync my notes to all my machines.

+Of course you could also use Dropbox, or a remotely mounted network share, or whatever.